SomeTechyGuy/Cloudflare-WAF-Rule/README.md

 - Chrome version 30-109
 - Many cloud ASNs

-### Rule Conditions
+### How to add the rule
-- Make sure to set the action to block before deploying
+- Before deployment please make sure to set the action to block.